wilsonmar/wilsonmar.github.io/_posts/2019-08-24-docker-registry.md

 ### What's wrong with this picture?

-Thus, images remain in the Docker Registry.
-So that's not sustainable.
+Some tags for images are obsoleted over time when vulnerabilities are found and patched.

+The "content addressable" data architecture of the Docker Registry is borrowed from the Git repository structure.
+That design is for keeping even obsoleted source code forever.

+PROTIP: Although it's convenient for Git users to fall back on various versions, that feature can actually be a security flaw for Docker images.
+If someone falls back to a previoius version, it may contain vulnerabilities which have been fixed in the latest version.
+So falling back can re-introduce an exploit.

+Also, obsolete data remaining in the Docker Registry means it will grow and grow in an unsustainable way.

+### Removal is complicated

+PROTIP: When a particular tag is <a href="#RemoveImagePrograms">removed using the API or directly</a>, that does not directly result in much disk space being freed up as deleting a regular file might do.

 PROTIP: The <a target="_blank" href="https://docs.docker.com/engine/reference/commandline/image_rm/">docker image rm</a> command removes entire images, not individual tags.

-PROTIP: When a particular tag is <a href="#RemoveImagePrograms">removed using the API or directly</a>, that does not directly result in much disk space being freed up as deleting a regular file might do.

 Removing an image does not release hard disk space until a <strong>garbage collection</strong> operation occurs.
 A Docker Garbage Collection program needs to first mark every blob referenced in a link, then go back and remove blobs with no reference to it.